Advertiser disclosure

 How to Get Into the US Naval Academy

 The U.S. Naval Academy trains students to become officers in the U.S. Navy and Marine Corps.
 While this is an excellent school for anyone dreaming of a military career, gaining admission to the USNA is a long and rigorous process.
 Candidates are required to complete two applications and secure a nomination from a U.S. Senator or Representative.
 But even though the application process is challenging, it can be accomplished with enough preparation and perseverance.
-In this guide, we’ll cover everything you need to know about how to get into the Naval Academy.
+In this guide, we’ll cover everything you need to know about how to get into the Naval Academy!

 What is the U.S. Naval Academy?

 The U.S. Naval Academy (USNA) is the second oldest of the five U.S. military service academies.
 Located in Annapolis, Maryland, the Academy trains students (referred to as Midshipmen) to serve as officers either in the U.S. Navy or Marine Corps.
 The U.S. Navy fully pays for tuition in exchange for five years of active duty service after graduation.
-Admission to the Academy is extremely competitive, with less than 10% of applicants accepted.
+Admission to the Academy is extremely competitive, with an average of less than 10% of applicants accepted.

 Although the competition is fierce, those who gain acceptance are guaranteed an officer position in the Navy or Marine Corps upon graduation.
 This makes your decision to apply to the Academy a career choice instead of just an educational one.
 For those who have a passion for leadership and service, the USNA is a surefire way to launch a career in the military.